Arun-K-Ram/Arun-K-Ram/README.md

 ### Hi there 👋

-I m a certified Tableau Desktop Specialist and Selenium test automation Engineer with proven technical proficiency in Data Science industry and automated industry with a strong expertise in providing statistical solutions, carrying out complex data analysis with multiple data analytics tools as well as automated test for web-based applications.
+I m a certified Tableau Desktop Specialist and Selenium test automation Engineer with proven technical proficiency in Data Science industry and Med Device industry with a strong expertise in providing statistical solutions, carrying out complex data analysis with multiple data analytics tools as well as automated test for web-based applications.
 My expertise involves:
 * Well-versed in designing test strategies and plans and QA guidelines in concurrence with industry standards, methodology, and best practices.
 * Solid skills in writing SQL queries, and participating in requirements estimation, and requirements review meetings with the business.
-*	Actively participated in Scrum meetings like Sprint Grooming, Sprint Planning, Daily Stand-Ups, review, and retrospective
-*	Excellent communication and interpersonal skills.
 Learning, optimizing, and implementing are some of the key aspects that mainly describe me and I love to present the end product into the market.
 I am looking for a great working and learning experience where I can grow as an individual while challenging myself and be an asset to the hiring company.
 I believe my knowledge and capabilities could be beneficial to the hiring company in more ways than one.
-My interest is mainly focused on Data Science, Project management, Automation, programming,  design and development, Robotics.
+My interest is mainly focused on Data Science, Project management, Automation, programming,  design and development.

 ### 🏅 Certifications:
 * AI for Medicine